DevOpsBootcamp/website/source/security.rst

 .. ifslides::

-    - **Physical Security:** How safe something is from physical interaction.
+    - **Physical Security:**
-    - **Software Security:** Exploitation through software.
+    - **Software Security:**
-    - **Network Security:** Exploitations through network servies.
+    - **Network Security:**

-        - **Active:** Breaking into a networked service.
+        - **Active:**
-        - **Passive:** 'Sniffing' networked traffic over the wire.
+        - **Passive:**

 .. ifnotslides::

     Physical Security
-        How secure a physical piece of hardware is (put it in a safe).
+        Use physical barriers to prevent unauthorized access to data

     Software Security
-        Anything which can obtain secret data from a piece of software.
+        Fix flaws in your application that could grant attackers unwanted levels of access to your systems

     Network Security
         Security pertaining to networked services (websites, databases, etc).

-        - Active: in which an intruder initiates commands to disrupt the network's normal operation (Denial-of-Service, Buffer Overflow, SQL Injection)
+        - Active: in which an intruder initiates commands to disrupt the network's normal operation (Denial-of-Service, Ping of Death)
         - Passive: a network intruder intercepts data traveling through the network.
 (Man-in-the-Middle, Wiretapping, Idle Scan)

     Each of these encompases a field of computer security unto itself.
-We will at least mention each of thee in more detail, but we will focus on network securty in this course.
+We will at least mention each of them in more detail, but we will focus on network securty in this course.

 Threat Models